emcro/SwiftUI-Keyboard-Demo/README.md

 ![⌘ Key Preview](http://cln.sh/lpJS+)

-## Full working example, super basic
+## Full working example for basic tab switching

-If all you want to do is add add Cmd-X key shortcuts to your tabs, literally all you need is the following:
+If all you want to do is add add Cmd-1, Cmd-2, etc keyboard shortcuts to active different tabs, literally all you need is the following:

 ### AppDelegate
-#### Add `override var keyCommands` which returns an array of `UIKeyCommand`, and a handler to handle those using NotificationCenter
+* Add `override var keyCommands` which returns an array of `UIKeyCommand`, and a handler to handle those using NotificationCenter

 ```
 import UIKit